mageinic/size-chart-graphql/README.md

 **Or Install via composer [Recommend]**
 ```
-composer require mageinic/sizechart
+composer require mageinic/size-chart
 ```

 ## 2. How to use

-- To view the queries that the **MageINIC Size Chart GraphQL** extension supports, you can check `SizeChart GraphQl User Guide.pdf` Or run `Size Chart Graphql.postman_collection.json` in Postman.
+- To view the queries that the **MageINIC Size Chart GraphQL** extension supports, you can check `Size Chart GraphQl User Guide.pdf` Or run `Size Chart Graphql.postman_collection.json` in Postman.

 ## 3. Get Support